-Japan's Abe shakes hands with China's Xi at G20
+Japan's Abe shakes hands with China'S Xi at G20

 “The different views between China and Japan of this issue should be effectively managed through consultations,” he said of the islands.

-At G20, Abe also exchanged greetings and stood chatting with South Korean President Park Geun-hye shortly before the leaders’ dinner on Thursday, Japanese officials said.

-Relations between Tokyo and Seoul have soured due to a separate territorial dispute and disagreement over their wartime past.

-Reporting by Tetsushi Kajimoto and Lidia Kelly; Additional reporting by Jonathan Standing and Ben Blanchard in BEIJING and Kiyoshi Takenaka In Tokyo; Editing by Stephen Coates and Robert Birsel
+Reporting by Tetsushi Kajimoto and Lidia Kelly; Additional reporting by Jonathan Standing in BEIJING; Editing by Stephen Coates